Back Home for the Holidays

 Kelli O'Hara, Guest Artist

-Tony Award winner Laura Benanti (Gypsy, The Sound of Music, Into the Woods) joins The New York Pops as they head home for the holidays…to Carnegie Hall!
+Tony Award winner Kelli O’Hara (The King and I, Kiss Me Kate) joins The New York Pops as they head home for the holidays… to Carnegie Hall!
 This cherished annual holiday celebration returns with traditional carols and contemporary classics.
 Enjoy festive mainstays like “It’s the Most Wonderful Time of the Year,” “I’ll Be Home for Christmas,” and “Winter Wonderland” in Carnegie Hall’s unparalleled acoustics.

 This program is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.

-The New York Pops Carnegie Hall Subscription Series is made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.
+This program is also made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.

 About the Artist